 T_5, more interesting things will occur, depending on the

-instruction being executed.
-Right now, we are only
+instructions.)
+Right now, we are only controlling the

-controlling the incrementing of the PC which will happen with
+incrementing of the PC which will happen with every instruction

 As is the case in Stage 1, sometimes

 Stage 2 will not work correctly if you simultaneously monitor the

 signals from Stage 1.
 So, if you are at your wit's end,

 always try to remove all LEDs except the ones monitoring the